Emotional Support Animal

 Florida Tech reserves the right to deny an individual’s request to live with and use an animal as an ESA if: (1) the specific assistance animal in question poses a direct threat to the health and safety of others that cannot be reduced or eliminated by another reasonable accommodation, or (2) the specific assistance animal would cause substantial physical damage to the property of others that cannot be reduced or eliminated by another reasonable accommodation.
 A decision to deny approval shall be based on an individualized assessment based upon objective evidence about the specific animal’s conduct.
 Among the potential considerations are:

-Students requesting an ESA as an accommodation should file a Disability Request Form, which can be obtained from the Office of Disability Services as well as at https://www.fit.edu/disability-services/.
-Assistance with completing the form can be obtained by contacting the Office of Disability Services at (321) 674-8285 or visiting the office located in Evans Pavilion Annex, South entrance.
+Students requesting an ESA as an accommodation should file an Emotional Support Request Form, which can be obtained from the Office of Accessibility Resources as well as at https://www.fit.edu/accessibility-resources/.
+Assistance with completing the form can be obtained by contacting the Office of Accessibility Resources at (321) 674-8285 or visiting the office located in the Academic Support Center, north entrance of Wood Hall.
 The deadline for submission of an ESA request is 60 days prior to the beginning of each semester.
 Any request submitted after the deadline will be examined on a case-by-case basis and accommodation provided if available at the time of submission.
 No ESA may be kept in university housing at any time prior to the approval of the application.

 Service animals are permitted on the Melbourne campus and in campus housing.
 Pets, other than fish, are generally prohibited in Florida Tech residence halls and housing.
 Approved ESA’s are not considered pets and are permitted to reside in residence halls and housing with the student with the disability whom they accompany.
 ESA’s must be confined to the student’s individually assigned residence hall room, except when necessary for the animal to go outside for natural relief.